-Hair loss cure or treatment development related funding is really starting to boom.
-And most encouraging of all, China is finally joining the fray with Hope Medicine and Kintor.
+Hair loss cure related funding is starting to boom.
+Most encouraging of all, China is finally joining the fray with new companies.
+Please read this entire post for a history of Hope Medicine and Bayer’s HMI-115, which targets the prolactin receptor to cure hair loss.

 Update: September 20, 2021